x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/plus-addressing-in-exchange-online.md

 # Plus Addressing in Exchange Online

-In September 2020, support for plus addressing, also known as subaddressing, was added to Exchange Online.
+From September 2020, Plus addressing, also known as subaddressing, is available in Exchange Online.
 Subaddressing is defined as a way to support dynamic, disposable recipient (not sender) email addresses for mailboxes.

-An SMTP email address uses the basic syntax:`<local-part>@<domain>`.
+An SMTP email address uses the basic syntax: `<local-part>@<domain>`.
 For example, sean@contoso.com.

 Plus addressing uses the syntax: `<local-part>+<tag>@<domain>`.
 For example, sean+newsletter@contoso.com.

 The original email address must be valid; the `+tag` value that you add is arbitrary, although regular character restrictions for SMTP email addresses apply (for example, no spaces).
-For more information about using plus addresses, see Using plus addresses section.
+For more information about using plus addresses, see **Using plus addresses**.

-Plus addressing is already available in Outlook.com.
-By default, plus addressing support is disabled in Exchange Online, because Exchange has always supported regular email addresses that contain the plus sign.
+Plus addressing is available in [Outlook](https://outlook.live.com/owa/).
+By default, plus addressing support is disabled in Exchange Online, since Exchange has always supported regular email addresses that contain the plus sign.
 If you already use plus signs in email addresses, and you enable plus addressing, these email address might stop working.

-Follow the instructions in this topic to enable plus addressing in Exchange Online.
-You can’t enable plus addressing in the Exchange admin center (EAC); you can only use Exchange Online PowerShell.
+You can’t enable plus addressing in the Exchange admin center (EAC); you can only enable it through Exchange Online PowerShell.
 If your organization’s emails are routed through Exchange Online to your on-premises servers, mailboxes hosted on-premises will also be able to use plus addresses.

 ## Enable plus addressing in your Exchange Online organization